kaigao6/Device-Inventory-Manager-Angular5/README.md

 • Firebase
 • Node.js
 • OS: darwin x64

+## Website Features
+1. A log-in is required for all features.
+Entering a valid username and password for the view and other operations.
+Valid means that the username exists in the Firebase database.
+2. View basic table of data about the phones including device name, operating system, device model number, operating system version, sign out status, signed out by WHO, etc.
+3. Ability to filter the view table of data.
+4. Ability for Teaching Assistants(TAs) and Professors to locate any device by seeing it on a map.
+5. Display a QR code for a device only for Professors
+6. TAs can have additional access to the add and edit screens.
+One screen for editing all the information about the devices (NOT sign out status) plus adding new devices.
+Use modal window to add new devices.
+7. No delete capability for TA users, only Professor users can delete devices from inventory.
+8. In addition to TA users' permissions, professor users will also be able to override the signed-in / out status, generate QR code for a device
+9. Professor users will need a screen to add new users and assign users with different levels of access.

 ## Technology Stack
 QR Codes is to be generated on the website and scanned.